Nigeria claims it has degraded extremists. New suicide bombings suggest they remain potent

-MAIDUGURI, Nigeria (AP) — Ten years after declaring a short-lived caliphate in the Nigerian town of Gwoza, just across the border with Cameroon, extremists deployed female suicide bombers there — their first in the conflict-battered region since 2020 — to sound an alarm: One of the world's longest wars is still happening.
+MAIDUGURI, Nigeria (AP) — For the first time since 2020, three female suicide bombers attacked the Nigerian border town of Gwoza, where Boko Haram extremists declared a short-lived caliphate 10 years ago, signaling that the world's longest war on militancy is still ongoing.

-The first of the three coordinated suicide bombings on June 30 targeted a well-attended wedding.
-The second was detonated at the burial ceremony for the victims, and the third at a hospital attending to those injured.
+This came two days after officials touted success in their war against extremists, with Nigeria's military spokesperson Maj.
+Gen. Edward Buba telling reporters the often-used phrase: “We have greatly degraded the terrorists.”

-Nigeria Defense Chief Gen. Chris Musa said the attacks were not a setback for the military but "a sign of desperation," describing them as a one-off by the extremists who once took the world by surprise when they kidnapped hundreds of schoolgirls in Borno in 2014.
+The first of the three coordinated suicide bombings on June 30 targeted a well-attended wedding, the second was detonated at the victims' funeral and the the third at a hospital attending to the injured.

-“Some individuals would do everything possible for us not to succeed,” Gen. Musa said of the attackers.
+Nigeria's Defense Chief Gen. Chris Musa said the bombings were rather “a sign of desperation” and described them as a one-off by the militants.
+“Some individuals would do everything possible for us not to succeed,” he said.

 However, several security analysts and locals interviewed about the bombings echoed concerns that the attacks must have taken a lot of planning and coordination and portend danger in Borno, where some villages lack security presence.